 Other foreign languages spoken

-Aside from German and English, there are also other languages spoken in different parts of Germany.
-Some of these include Danish (in North Schleswig), Danish is spoken in this region because of the historical ties between Schleswig and Denmark.
+Aside from German and English, other languages are spoken in different parts of Germany.
+Some of these include Danish (in North Schleswig).
+Danish is spoken in this region because of the historical ties between Schleswig and Denmark.

-Yiddish is the Jewish language that is still spoken by some in Germany and Austria.
-Romani, which is a language of the Romani people, is also spoken in Germany.
+Yiddish is the Jewish language still spoken by some in Germany and Austria.
+Romani, a language of the Romani people, is also spoken in Germany.

-With so many languages being spoken, it can be a little confusing for visitors when they travel to different parts of the country.
-But with a little effort, and maybe a few helpful phrases, anyone can get by in Germany.
+With so many languages being spoken, visitors traveling to different parts of the country can be slightly confusing.
+But with a little effort and maybe a few helpful phrases, anyone can get by in Germany.

 What are the four most spoken languages in Germany?